Header image courtesy of Hidden Agenda: This Town Needs (via Facebook)

 With bookings that range from country bands to rock acts, ignoring genre and simply focusing on quality, The Aftermath Bar quickly cemented itself as one of the best spots to watch live music in Hong Kong.
-Not only does The Aftermath showcase well-curated live music line-ups of independent bands, the bar also offers a selection of local and international craft beer on draft.
-The cultural hotspot has even hosted some of our city’s biggest cultural events such as Sofar Hong Kong and Affordable Tattoo Fair.
+Not only does The Aftermath showcase well-curated live music line-ups of independent bands, but the bar also offers a selection of local and international craft beer on draft.
+The cultural hotspot has even hosted some of our city’s biggest cultural events such as Sofar Hong Kong and the Affordable Tattoo Fair.

 The Aftermath Bar, Sunny Building, LG/F, 57–59 Wyndham Street, Central